 As the name implies, self-hosted WordPress websites require the owner to obtain their own web hosting.
 Proper installation of WordPress is the website owner’s responsibility, which means implementing best security practices beyond what the web host provides.

 All the files used to build the website are the website owner’s responsibility, including ongoing system maintenance of those files.
-While WordPress is a free download from wordpress.org, you must install it yourself, connect it to the database server yourself, and secure it yourself.
-If your self-hosted website gets hacked, the web host might suspend your account until you fix it; and web hosts rarely have in-house hack remediation services.
-Cheaper web hosting usually means less security and less control over the required systems to implement the website securely.
+While WordPress itself is a free download from wordpress.org, you must install it yourself, connect it to the database server yourself, and secure it yourself.
+If your self-hosted website gets hacked, the web hosting company might suspend your account until you fix it; and web hosts rarely have in-house hack remediation services.
+Cheaper web hosting usually means less server level security along with less control over the required systems to implement the website securely.

 ADVANTAGES OF SELF-HOSTED WORDPRESS